nilclass/jumperless-firmware-embassy/jumperless-common/README.md

-# crosspoint-matrix
+# jumperless-common

-WIP implementation of algorithm to compute the crosspoint matrix state from a netlist.
+Common types & datastructures for the jumperless.

-Eventually this should be included as a library within the firmware, but for now I'm using a lot of things from `std` to speed things up, so currently the code won't compile to run on a board.
+Also a WIP implementation of an algorithm to compute the crosspoint matrix state from a netlist (`nets_to_connections`).

 ## How to use this